uikit/uikit-site/docs/pages/navbar.md

 </div>
 ```

-If a blend mode for the sticky transparent navbar is used, the dropbar has to be placed outside of the blending element using `dropbar-anchor`, as well as the dropdowns using `container`.
-Because this is also outside of the sticky container only the navbar will stay sticky while the opened dropbar will scroll out of the view.
-This is why we added a new `close-on-scroll` option to close the dropbar when scrolling.
+If the sticky transparent navbar is used with the blend mode, the dropbar has to be placed outside of the blending element using `dropbar-anchor`, as well as the dropdowns using `container`.
+Since the blending element is also outside of the sticky container, only the navbar will stay sticky, and the opened dropbar will scroll out of the view.
+This is why we added a new `close-on-scroll` option to close the dropbar before scrolling.

 ```html
 <div class="uk-blend-difference uk-position-z-index-high" uk-sticky="sel-target: .uk-navbar-container; cls-active: uk-navbar-sticky">